1994 Serb J-21 Jastreb shootdown: Background

-The no-fly zone did not extend to the territory of neighbouring Croatia, where a significant part of the country – mainly along the western border of Bosnia and Herzegovina – was controlled by the self-proclaimed Croatian Serb proto-state known as the Republic of Serbian Krajina (RSK).
-The RSK had a small air force centred on the former Yugoslav Air Force base at Udbina.
+The no-fly zone did not extend to the territory of neighbouring Croatia, where a significant part of the country–mainly along the western border of Bosnia and Herzegovina–was controlled by the self-proclaimed Croatian Serb proto-state known as the Republic of Serbian Krajina (RSK).
+The RSK had a small air force operating from the former Yugoslav Air Force base at Udbina.
 In autumn 1993, the rump Federal Republic of Yugoslavia (FRY) donated a batch of J-21 Jastreb single-seat light attack jets to the RSK air force, transporting the disassembled aircraft by road from Serbia and assembling them at Udbina.
 These aircraft were used to form the 249th Fighter-Bomber Aviation Squadron.
 There was close cooperation between the RSK air force and the air force of the self-proclaimed proto-state within Bosnia and Herzegovina known as Republika Srpska (RS).
 Calls to further reinforce the RSK air force led to another 14 J-21s being donated to the RSK air force by the FRY before the end of 1993.
 The RS air force had earlier transferred some of its other air assets, including some Soko J-22 Orao ground attack aircraft, to Udbina.
 The close cooperation between the two air forces included the training of RS air force pilots at Udbina, allowing them to maintain their flight proficiency in Croatian airspace.
 None of the Jastrebs had working radar warning receivers.

 On 5 February 1994, the 526th Fighter Squadron of the 86th Fighter Wing of the USAF was transferred from Ramstein Air Base in Germany to Aviano Air Base in Italy to take part in Operation Deny Flight.
 The squadron was equipped with General Dynamics F-16C Fighting Falcons.